 I regularly help and encourage my clients to complete business succession planning.
 So, I was immensely interested in fully understanding and helping to explain the Iowa Court Rule 39.18 which mandates some aspects of practice succession planning for active Iowa lawyers.
 I wrote extensively on the subject in a four-part series for The Iowa Lawyer (you can find links to all the articles here).
-But, with the deadline for compliance fast approaching it’s useful to have just the basic.
-The ISBA recently published my rundown of nothing but the essential in The Iowa Lawyer Weekly, and for convenience I’m publishing it here as well.
+But, with the deadline for compliance fast approaching, it is useful to have just the basic.
+The ISBA recently published my rundown of nothing but the essentials in The Iowa Lawyer Weekly, and for convenience I’m publishing it here as well.

 This short article directly informs every Iowa private practitioner precisely what s/he needs to know about new Iowa Court Rule 39.18.
 Under the Iowa Court Rule 39.18, Iowa-licensed lawyers must take steps to prepare for their own disability or death.
 New questions that are related to Rule 39.18 compliance will be included on the Iowa Client Security Commission 2018 Client Security Reports to be filed via the Iowa Office of Professional Regulation between Dec.
 26, 2018 and March 10, 2018 without penalty.

 Iowa Court Rule 39.18 is divided into two tiers; the first tier is mandatory; the second tier is optional.
 The second, optional tier is very helpful, and I’d urge every Iowa layer to seriously look at implementing it.
 Considering that I write this in mid-December, however, it may be wise for Iowa lawyers to make certain they are in full compliance with the mandatory provisions, and give the optional provisions more full and careful consideration in 2018.
 Since this article is about just the basics, I’m just going to discuss only the mandatory provisions of Iowa Court Rule 39.18.